valhalla/valhalla/test/gurka/README.md

 # Valhalla Gurka Tests

-Tesst in this directory are "integration" level tests.
+Test in this directory are "integration" level tests.
 They check the full pipeline from map parsing through to route/match/etc result generation.

 # Test structure